gwillem/magento-version-identification/README.md

 # Magento Version Identification

-Hashes of static files can be used to determine a Magento's version remotely.
+Hashes of static files can be used to determine the version of a remote Magento installation.
+Currently this results in an accurate version identification for 91,7% of 220,000 tested Magento installations worldwide.

 See [the resulting hashes](version_hashes.json)